-- The drive select lever is in the neutral position. - The rear brake lever is applied with the drive select lever in any position.
-However, it is recommended to shift into the neutral position before starting the engine. - 5.
-Use the starter (choke) in reference to the figure:
+- The transmission is in neutral. - The rear brake lever is applied with the transmission in any gear.
+However, it is recommended to shift into neutral before starting the engine. - Use the starter (choke) in reference to the figure:

 Position (1):